kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 - In 4-bit quantization, each weight uses around 4 bits of memory

 In simple words, more bits usually means we can store a value more precisely, but it takes more memory.
 Fewer bits means we store a more approximate version of the value, but it takes much less memory.

-This means that if a model takes around 14 GB in 16-bit precision, a 4-bit version of the same model might take much less memory.
-The exact number depends on the quantization method and the framework being used, but the main idea is simple: fewer bits per weight means less memory.

 The model does not always need every tiny decimal detail of every weight to generate useful answers.
 By storing approximate values, we can make the model smaller and, in some cases, faster.